charlesjsears/Flovio/README.md

 The DAC_1.py and the DAC_TEST.py are additional Python files to be run on the Raspberry Pi which test functions of the DAC to confirm they are working properly.

+The flovio.png is a sample app loading screen.